sfc-gh-vtimofeenko/spcs-ttyd/demos/r-spcs/README.md

 # How this works

-* The flake provides a derivation for Snowflake ODBC driver (file [./snowflake-odbc-driver.nix])
+* The flake provides a derivation for Snowflake ODBC driver ([file](./snowflake-odbc-driver.nix)) which is similar to a yum/deb/etc. package but specific to nix
+* Nix development shell creates an isolated reproducible environment with the specified packages (R+libs in this case)
-* When the nix dev shell is started, a `odbc.ini` file is constructed in the local directory.
+* When the nix dev shell is started, a `odbc.ini` file is constructed in the local directory as a side effect.
 This file:

   * Points to the appropriate Snowflake ODBC driver's `.so` file in the nix store
-  * Pre-populates ODBC parameters by reading the env variables that SPCS sets by default
+  * Pre-populates ODBC data source directives by reading the env variables that SPCS sets by default (see call to envsubst in `flake.nix`)
 * Here's what a working `odbc.ini` looks like:

     ```ini